 We are human by dint of our neocortex; this is what distinguishes us from higher mammals and other creatures.
 This part of our brain offers executive thinking–the capacity to collate all relevant input and make informed decisions based on structured and ordered thought, as well as being able to see the bigger picture–the bigger rather than local narrative.
-The neocortex enables us to have cognitive, rational and global understanding that also gives us a supposed superiority over the lower kingdoms.
+The neocortex enables us to have a cognitive, rational, and global understanding that also gives us a supposed superiority over the lower kingdoms.
 It ought to make us reason that we have stewardship over the earth, yet we only see this moral ascendency in a few people.
-It would appear that those who govern or rule over our lives do not appear to have such ethical or moral concerns but labour to better the local parish–inferring here to local nationalist ideals rather than global.
-In this way the ordinary human falls prey to the lower elements that create their self.
-The picture above would then be modified and be made into a variety of combinations to illustrate that the human we 'see' are in fact, operating from the forces or influence of their inner state.
-This is when the lower but essential components of the human being are disarrayed, disorganized, re-ordered, pushed out, buried; in this way the human is not speaking from an integral being but a being that is far from ideal.
+It would appear that those who govern or rule over our lives do not appear to have such ethical or moral concerns but labor to better the local parish–inferring here to local nationalist ideals rather than global.
+In this way, the ordinary human falls prey to the lower elements that create their self.
+The picture above would then be modified and made into a variety of combinations to illustrate that the humans we ‘see’ are in fact, operating from the forces or influence of their inner state.
+This is when the lower but essential components of the human being are disarrayed, disorganized, re-ordered, pushed out, and buried; in this way, the human is not speaking from an integral being but a being that is far from ideal.